etingof/pyasn1/docs/source/contents.rst

 -------------

-ASN.1 is a large, arguably over-engineered and extremely old data modelling and serialization tool.
-It is probably among the first serialization protocols in the history of computer science and technology.
+ASN.1 is a large, arguably over-engineered and extremely old data modelling and serialisation tool.
+It is probably among the first serialisation protocols in the history of computer science and technology.

-ASN.1 started its life over 30 years ago as a serialization mechanism for the first electronic mail (known as X.400).
+ASN.1 started its life over 30 years ago as a serialisation mechanism for the first electronic mail (known as X.400).
 Later on if was split off the e-mail application and become a stand-alone tech still being actively supported by its designers and widely used in industry and technology.